DUKE OF ED

 Location: The Basin Campground

-Designed for Bronze Adventurous Journey students.
+A Bronze Adventurous Journey - Exploration.

 Award Leader Approval Required.